simonmichael/hledger/examples/csv/other/opencollective/README.md

+# Converting Open Collective CSV

-Here are notes on Open Collective's complicated CSV story (as of 2025-12, based on hledger's open collective).
+Here are notes on Open Collective's CSV (as of 2025-12, based on hledger's open collective).

 On the Transactions screen, first remove any filters so that all transactions will be exported, including: